Check out my custom vibration dampener

 Create a free account and explore my latest videos below

 The Open 13 Provence distributes prize money between singles, doubles, and qualifying rounds.
-For 2023, roughly 80% of prize money is distributed to singles, while the remaining 20% goes to the doubles event, which is typical at tennis tournaments.
+For 2024, roughly 80% of the prize money is distributed to singles, while the remaining 20% goes to the doubles event, which is typical at tennis tournaments.

 Of course, we can break prize money down further by round, with players earning more as they progress through the tournament.
 For context, the singles winner will earn 14 times as much as a player who loses in the first round.

-Below I’ve included how prize money for this tournament breaks down by round for singles and doubles.
+Below, I’ve included how prize money for this tournament is broken down by round for singles and doubles.
 You can scroll left and right on the tables to view data for prior years.
 Please note that conversions to the US dollar and sterling pounds consider the exchange rate on the previous year’s final day.

 Singles – Euro